How to Scout Startups at Accelerators and Hackathons Before Demo Day

 Frequently asked Questions

-What is the benefit of scouting startups from accelerators and hackathons versus traditional methods?
+What are the benefits of scouting startups from accelerators and hackathons?